activisthandbook/activisthandbook/articles/about.md

 ### 🗂 Well-organised content

 We organise our content with chapters, sub-topics, tags and lists of related articles: This makes it easier for people to find the content they are looking for, even if they do not quite know the right search term.
 In addition, we provide a super fast search engine.

-### 🌏 Localised & translated

-Activism is different in every region.
-We translate our content in all languages and adapt it to local contexts.

 ## Our research